 17 April 2019, 17:07 | Updated: 17 April 2019, 17:38

 How do you get over the problem of your boy sopranos' voices breaking?
 A massive helium balloon, of course.
 Here's how it sounds in Allegri's Miserere...

-For years, they’re praised and admired for their beautifully angelic high Cs – but then puberty kicks in, and it all goes to pot.
+For years, they’re praised and admired for their beautifully angelic high Cs – but then puberty kicks in and it all goes to pot.

-Instead of sourcing a soprano to hit the top notes, they have discovered that a balloon of helium does the job just as well.
+Instead of sourcing a soprano to hit the top notes, they've discovered that a nice big balloon of helium does the job just as well.

-The young composer, then aged just 14, supposedly heard the piece once at a concert, went back home and wrote down the whole thing note for note.
+The young composer, then aged just 14, supposedly once heard the piece at a concert, returned home and wrote down the whole thing note for note.

 Well played, guys.